Cats and dogs make great companions for seniors. And pets have been known to add health and happiness to those around them.

 Introducing new technology

-into the home can assist with daily needs such as finding keys or making sure the stove has turned off.
+into the home can assist with daily needs such as finding keys or even making sure the stove has turned off.

 Today more facilities have become pet friendly, making it easier to accommodate seniors along with their pets.